quail-ink/docs.quail.ink/docs/writer/obsidian-plugin.md

 ## Installing the Plugin

-Currently, Quail's Obsidian plugin cannot be found in the Obsidian plugin marketplace, so you need to manually install the plugin.
-Please follow these steps:
+Currently, Quail's Obsidian plugin cannot be found in the Obsidian plugin marketplace, so it needs to be installed using a different method.

+### Installing with obsidian42-brat plugin

+[obsidian42-brat](https://github.com/TfTHacker/obsidian42-brat) is an Obsidian plugin that can be used to install and test other plugins that haven't made it to the marketplace.
+Therefore, you can first install the obsidian42-brat plugin and then use it to install Quail's Obsidian plugin.

+1. Install the obsidian42-brat plugin:
+   In Obsidian's settings, click on the "Community Plugins" tab, then click the "Install Plugins" button, search for "obsidian42-brat," and click the "Install" button.
+Once installed, enable the plugin.
+2. Add Quail to the list of plugins in the obsidian42-brat plugin:
+   In the settings of Obsidian42-brat, click "Add Beta Plugin," input `https://github.com/quail-ink/obsidian-quail`, and click the "Add" button.
+3. You can check the "Auto-update plugins at startup" option, so that the Obsidian42-brat plugin will automatically update Quail's plugin upon startup.

+### Manual Installation

 1. Download the latest version of the plugin from the [GitHub release page](https://github.com/quail-ink/obsidian-quail/releases/)
 2. Unzip the downloaded file and you will see there is a "obsidian-quail" folder.